The Mystery of Drone Congregation Areas

 It is not best for a queen to mate with males from her own colony.
 They are likely her brothers.
 Too much inbreeding can result in unhealthy bees – nature loves genetic diversity.

-Bees can fly several miles to these special breeding areas.
+As great fliers, honey bees can fly or travel several miles to these special breeding areas.
 However, most of the drones come from colonies within a mile or less from the DCA.
 This still allows a mix of bees from many different colonies.

 Some studies show a mix of bees from more than 100 colonies can gather in one DCA.
 Since the queen mates with more than 1 male, the result is a great mix of DNA.